Can I bring food and drinks into the library?

 Where can I go for a quiet place to study?

 The Rotunda on the third floor of the library is a designated quiet study space.
-There are also a few desks tucked away at the back of the circulating stacks on the first and second floors.
+There are also a few desks tucked away at the back of the circulating stacks on all three floors of the stacks.

 Where can I go to study with a group?